open-telemetry/oteps/text/0006-sampling.md

 ### Library developer
 Examples: gRPC, Express, Django developers.

- * They must only depend upon the OTel API and not upon the SDK.
+ * They must only depend upon the OpenTelemetry API and not upon the SDK.
  * They are shipping source code that will be linked into others' applications.
  * They have no explicit runtime control over the application.
  * They know some signal about what traces may be interesting (e.g. unusual control plane requests)